Visiting New York City can be expensive! Between the cost of food and hotels, budget travel to the largest city in the United States can be difficult.

 Cost: FREE

 Do your kids love Winnie the Pooh?
-Then they might enjoy a visit to the New York Public Library to see Christopher Robin’s original toys!
+Then, they might enjoy visiting the New York Public Library to see Christopher Robin’s original toys!

 A.A.
 Milne bought these stuffed toys for his son over 100 years ago, and now they are on display the New York Public Library on 5th Avenue, between 40th and 42nd Street.

 They are now part of a larger exhibit called “Treasures: The Polonsky Exhibition.”
-This FREE exhibit not only features Winnie the Pooh but also many other items from the library’s collection, including a second printing of the Declaration of Independence from 1777 and George Washington’s handwritten farewell address.
+This FREE exhibit features Winnie the Pooh and many other items from the library’s collection, including a second printing of the Declaration of Independence from 1777 and George Washington’s handwritten farewell address.

 The New York Public Library is always FREE to visit.
 It’s one of the places we love to visit when we visit New York with kids in winter.